 Emerald Mountain is a favorite of local and visiting bikers alike. boasting more than half a dozen mountain biking trails for various skill levels.
 If you're looking for the best biking spots and exciting biking events around Steamboat Springs, find out more at our Steamboat biking guide.

 From town, head south on 13th Street, take a left onto Gilpin Street, another left on Saratoga Avenue, and a quick turn on Routt Street.
 The trailhead is at the top of this street.

 A little bit down this trail and closer to Howelsen Hill is the Sulphur Cave, which has an absolutely wild geological history.
 We cannot do it justice in this guide, so check out this National Geographic article to find out more about it.
 It's marked by a big fence around the cave; you can't miss it!

 Mad Creek Trail

 Located just north of town, this hike will lead you to the more than 100-year old Mad Creek barn, where you can go explore what it was like living in Steamboat in the early 1900s.

-- Trailhead is off of Routt County Road 129 (Elk River Road)
+The trailhead is off of Routt County Road 129 (Elk River Road).